 What does an sFlow analyser do?

 The monitoring component of sFlow focuses on sampling network packets rather than collecting all passing traffic for a period.
 The logic behind this strategy is that any excessive traffic will be just as visible at regular intervals as it is in a continuous copy of network traffic.
-The administrator selects the sample frequency.
+The administrator selects the sampling frequency.
 If one application is generating 50 percent of all network traffic, that statistic will still be derived if you only pick up every tenth or every hundredth packet.

 The data collected by sFlow takes up less storage, uses less memory, and is quicker to sort through than the data dumps used for NetFlow.
-The sFlow technique is preferable for high speed networks.
+The sFlow technique is preferable for high-speed networks.
 As well as copying truncated versions of packets travelling on the network, an sFlow analyzer collects counters and statistical data generated by network equipment.

 - SolarWinds sFlow Collector and Analyzer (FREE TRIAL)